JoKerDii/AD-fbi/docs/milestone2_progress.md

 Mengyao Zheng: For milestone 2, I plan to write the get_jacobian() method and multiple corresponding unit tests for the methods.
 I also plan to complete the documentations and comment lines for the forward_mode() class.

+Wenxu: For milestone 2, I will work on initializing a ForwardMode Object with a scalar function, evaluating the input function at evaluation point and using multiple pytest files to test the working code.